JacobATaylor/QuickBurst/docs/how_to_run_QuickBurst.md

 ```
 cd QuickBurst
 ```
+Install QuickBurst and all remaining requirements:
+'''
+pip install -e .
+'''

 ## Running QuickBurst
 You will need a pickle file with the data you are planning to analyize, along with it's noise parameter file.
 Before performing a run, you will need to create tau scans to inform jumps over shape parameters.
 To do so,
 * Open `make_tau_scan_proposals.ipynb`